sunfounder/thales_kit/docs/source/Liquid Crystal Display.rst

 Code
 ----------------------

-Every I2C device has a unique address and needs to pass in unique commands to run.
-This will require users to view their datasheet to fully understand.
-This has a certain threshold.

-Fortunately, many people on the Internet encapsulate some common modules into libraries so that we can use them directly.
 The following is the library of lcd1602 packaged by Sunfounder.

 You need to save it in Pico, name it **lcd1602.py** and use it as a library.